-Allow ponies a few minutes of grazing, gradually building the time spent.
-Gradually increase the time until you are satisfied the pony can spend all day out on pasture.
-Ponies gain weight really easily though.
-You may find that you have to restrict the grazing time of ponies because they gain weight quickly and come obese.
-Founder is very common in ponies, and obesity can lead to problems such as metabolic syndrome.
-So leaving your pony out on pasture all the time may not be possible.
-Let your pony graze for very short periods of time and then leave them in an area with very sparse grazing.
-Your pony will no doubt try to convince you its starving, but you’re the best monitor of its actual condition.
-Most ponies thrive on sparse rations and don’t need any supplements or concentrates.
+It's also possible your ponies will never be able to spend full days in lush pasture.
+Ponies can gain weight very easily, and you may need to restrict the grazing time to prevent them from gaining weight too quickly to the point of obesity.
+Founder is very common in ponies, and obesity can lead to problems such as metabolic syndrome and heart disease.
+To prevent these problems, allow your pony only short periods for lush grazing, with the bulk of their time spent in a much sparser area.
+Your pony will no doubt try to convince you that it's starving, but you’re the best monitor of its actual condition.
+Most ponies can thrive on sparse rations and don’t need any supplements or concentrates.

-Laminitis, and obesity problems can occur in horses too.
-Horses put out on lush problems can have immediate problems, such as colic and can also be prone to metabolic syndrome and founder.
-Introduce your horse gradually, starting with a half-hour and adding about ten minutes every day until you can leave the horse for the day.
-It’s a good idea to feed hay before the horse is turned out to prevent him gorging himself because he feels hungry.
+Laminitis and obesity problems can occur in horses, too.
+Horses put out on lush pasture can suddenly develop problems, such as colic, as well as longer-term problems, like metabolic syndrome and founder.
+Introduce your horse gradually, starting with a half-hour and adding about 10 minutes every day, until you can leave your horse in the pasture for the entire day.
+It’s a good idea to feed hay to your horse before turning it out, to prevent it from gorging on lush grass.

-Keep in mind that having a completely empty stomach isn’t good either, as that can possibly lead to EGUS.
+Keep in mind that having a completely empty stomach isn’t good either, as this can possibly lead to EGUS (equine gastric ulcer syndrome), which leads to stomach ulcers.
 A horse’s digestive system is made to digest small amounts of food over long periods of time.
-So, organize your horse’s feeding routine so that it's not feast or famine.
+So, organize your horse’s feeding routine so that it's neither feast nor famine.